 Section 114.
-Classification of Certain Race Horses as 3-year Property.
-This instructions no longer applies.
+Classification of Certain Race Horses as 3-year Property

-a 3-year recovery period on your federal return, calculate the difference between the 3-year recovery period and the recovery period you would have been allowed under 2018 IRC.
+If you own race horses and you claimed a 3-year recovery period on your federal return, calculate the difference between the 3-year recovery period and the recovery period you would have been allowed under 2018 IRC.
 If your recovery period reported on your federal return is greater than the recalculated amount, include the amount as a positive number.
 If your recovery period reported on your federal return is less than the recalculated amount, include the amount as a negative number.

 Section 115.
-7-year Recovery Period for Motorsports Entertainment Complexes If you have a motorsports entertainment complex and you claimed a 7-year recovery period on your federal return, calculate the difference between the 7-year recovery period and the recovery period you would have been allowed under 2018 IRC.
-If your recovery period reported on your federal return is greater than the recalculated amount, include the amount as a positive number.
+7-year Recovery Period for Motorsports Entertainment Complexes If you have a motorsports entertainment complex and you claimed a 7-year recovery period on your federal return, calculate the difference between the 7-year recovery neriod and the recovery period you would This instruction no longer applies. have been allowed under 2018 IRC.
+If your recovery period reported on your federal reinclude the amount as a positive number.
 If your recovery period reported on your federal return is less than the recalculated amount, include the amount as a negative number.